MLKaufman/py-enhancer-scanner/README.md

 ---

 ## Usage
 The prefered method to interact with pyEnhancerScanner is through a Jupyter notebook interface.
 Functionality of pyEnhancerScanner is through the creation of a scanobject from the EnhancerScanner class and choosing a data track and genome to analyze:
+&nbsp
 `from pyEnhancerScanner import EnhancerScanner`

 `scanobject = EnhancerScanner('mm10.60way.phastCons60wayPlacental.bw', 'mm10')`